YOUR NEIGHBOURS TERMITES MAY DECIDE TO CHECK OUT YOUR HOUSE

 A backup form of protection has been devised.
 Termite Bait stations can be placed at strategic intervals around the perimeter of the home.
 They can be In-ground or above-ground.
 The below-ground installation minimizes problems with children or animals.

 The termite bait station may contain wood or cellulose material.
 Termites foraging in the area will find some of the bait stations and begin eating the timbers inside.
 The bait station can be treated or left untreated.
 The bait is designed to kill the termites slowly, so they will have time to carry it back to the colony and transfer it to other termites.
 A fast-acting chemical would kill only a few termites that happened to find the bait.
 The affected termites also need to survive long enough to communicate the location of the bait to their companions.
-They do this by leaving an odor along the trail.
+They do this by leaving an odour along the trail.

 Our Termite Baiting Systems need to be inspected on a regular basis by a qualified technician no more than 3 months apart.